 How to protect your hair this winter

 Winter has its charms.
+There’s Christmas and New Year to look forward to.
 You get to break out your range of jackets, scarfs and hats (nice), and we might even see some snow.
 But winter can be a tough time of year too, particularly for your hair.

 Cold and dry winter weather can damage your hair and make it thin and fall out.
 If you already have male pattern baldness this isn’t exactly great news.
 We’ve got you though.
 We’ve put together these simple winter weather haircare tips to show you how to protect your hair and reduce any hair loss in winter.